A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Application: heat transport in the quantum Rabi model

 \subsection{Thermal conductance of the quantum Rabi model}

-In the following, we analyze the steady-state heat transport properties of the setup via the thermal conductance $\kappa$, Eq.~\eqref{kappa}, namely in the linear transport regime that characterizes the conduction in the presence of a small temperature bias.
+In the following, we analyze the steady-state heat transport properties of the setup via the thermal conductance $\kappa$, defined in Eq.~\eqref{kappa}.
 Note that the formalism developed in the previous sections has no restrictions on the temperature/chemical potential bias of the quantum transport setup and is able to describe the nonlinear transport regime at no additional cost.
-For the evaluations, identical Ohmic-Drude spectral densities $J_l(\omega)=\alpha \omega/(1+\omega^2/\omega_c^2)$ are assumed with $\alpha=10^{-3}$ and $\omega_c=5~\omega_r$.
+As in Sec.~\ref{HT_TLS2HO}, we assume identical Ohmic-Drude spectral densities $J_l(\omega)=\alpha \omega/(1+\omega^2/\omega_c^2)$ with $\alpha=10^{-3}$ and $\omega_c=5~\omega_r$.
 The conductance is calculated up to fourth order.
-The leading-order contribution $\kappa^{(2)}$ is given by the full secular ME, Eqs.~\eqref{current_secular}-\eqref{kappa}, or the partial secular ME, Eqs.~\eqref{BR_partial_secular} and~\eqref{I2}, according to the spectral properties of the system, whereas for the fourth-order contribution $\kappa^{(4)}$ we use the analytical limiting expression~\eqref{kappa4th}.\\
+The leading-order contribution $\kappa^{(2)}$ is given by Eq.~\eqref{kappa} with $I^{\rm h}_r\simeq I^{\rm h(2)}_r$, the current being calculated using the partial secular, Eqs.~\eqref{BR_partial_secular} and~\eqref{I2}, or the full secular ME, Eqs.~\eqref{BR_full_secular} and~\eqref{current_secular}, depending on the spectral properties of the system.
+For the fourth-order contribution $\kappa^{(4)}$ we use the analytical limiting expression~\eqref{kappa4th}.\\